onzfonz/comp227/src/content/3/en/part3a.md

 meaning that they evaluate to true in a comparison operation.
 However, `undefined` is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) meaning that it will evaluate to false.

-Our application works and sends the error status code if no note is found.
+Our application works and sends the error status code if no task is found.
 However, the application doesn't return anything to show to the user, like web applications normally do when we visit a page that does not exist.
 We do not need to display anything in the browser because REST APIs are interfaces that are intended for programmatic use, and the error status code is all that is needed.